jagerian/Data_Science_Portfolio/README.md

   ## Contents
 - ## Major Projects
-     - [Predictive Modeling for Car Insurance Cold Calls (Language-R)](https://github.com/jagerian/Data_Science_Portfolio/blob/master/Predictive%20Modeling%20for%20Car%20Insurance%20Cold%20Calls/Predictive%20Modeling%20for%20Car%20Insurance%20Cold%20Calls_10Jan2018.ipynb): Decision making model that prioritises the chance of closing a deal with prospect or client.
+     - [Predictive Modeling for Car Insurance Cold Calls (Language: R)](https://github.com/jagerian/Data_Science_Portfolio/blob/master/Predictive%20Modeling%20for%20Car%20Insurance%20Cold%20Calls/Predictive%20Modeling%20for%20Car%20Insurance%20Cold%20Calls_10Jan2018.ipynb): Decision making model that prioritises the chance of closing a deal with prospect or client.
 There are a lot of Classification Predictor Algorithms and in this case I have utilized most of the classification algorithms related to the problem.

+     - [Sentiment Aanalysis on NAVER Movie Reviews (Language: Python)](https://github.com/jagerian/Data_Science_Portfolio/blob/master/Sentiment%20Aanalysis%20on%20NAVER%20Movie%20Reviews/Sentiment_Analysis.ipynb): The goal of this project is to create a sentiment analysis model that classifies the sentiment of sentences from NAVER movie reviews.